Everyday Leaders, Everyday Leadership

 Let’s explore some of the results.

 When asked to define leadership, most participants agreed on the following: First, leaders must have the ability to create a vision for positive change.
-They must also help focus resources on right solutions.
+They must also help focus resources on the right solutions.
 Leaders have to inspire and motivate others.
 And lastly, they should provide opportunities for growth and learning.

 In terms of key leadership competencies, respondents indicated that skills related to interpersonal openness and building relationships were the most frequently needed.
-Commitment, demonstrated knowledge, organizational skills and ability to persuade/negotiate were also in the top 5.
+Commitment, demonstrated knowledge, organizational skills, and ability to persuade/negotiate were also in the top 5.

 Respondents expected the same leadership skills would be most important in the future, along with communication, delegation, and setting direction.
 Leaders in the future will have to be even more cognizant of their direction and methods of getting colleagues involved.

 When these everyday leaders were asked about the challenges they face, here’s what they told us:

 Educators said that their interactions with students, parents, and other stakeholders are the most challenging parts of their job.
 Teachers reported often feeling overwhelmed in their roles and struggling to find the time and resources to motivate students and meet their non-teaching responsibilities.

 Public sector employees mentioned the challenge of balancing multiple demands.
 Among their concerns were prioritizing effectively and finding time to solve problems.
 Other challenges had to do with keeping others motivated in tough times, setting boundaries, and balancing multiple political agendas.
 Public sector employees said they also had difficulty balancing professional and personal pursuits.